YerevaNN/yerevann.github.io/_posts/2015-08-15-diabetic-retinopathy-detection-contest-what-we-did-wrong.md

 We believe that we spent way too little time on data augmentation.
 All other contestants we have seen use much more sophisticated transformations.
 Probably this was our most important mistake.

 ## Choosing training / validation sets
-There are two reasons to train the network only on a subset of the train dataset provided by Kaggle.
+There are two reasons to train the networks only on a subset of the train dataset provided by Kaggle.
 First reason is to be able to compare different models.
 We need to choose the model which generalizes best to the unseen data, not the one which performs best on the data it has been trained on.
 So we train various models on some subset of the dataset (again called a _training set_), then compare their performance on the other subset (called a _validation set_) and pick the one which works better on the latter.

 The second reason is to detect overfitting while training.
 During the training we sometimes (in Caffe this is configured by the [_test_interval_ parameter](http://caffe.berkeleyvision.org/tutorial/solver.html)) run the network on the validation set and calculate the loss.
 When we see that the loss on the validation set does not decrease anymore, we know that overfitting happens.
 This is best illustrated in this [image from Wikipedia](https://en.wikipedia.org/wiki/Overfitting#/media/File:Overfitting_svg.svg).